 Final thoughts…

-If you’re having a bad day, are looking to escape the fast-paced nature of the modern world, or just want to feel part of something bigger; connecting with animals can make a big difference to how you feel.
+If you’re having a bad day, are looking to escape our fast-paced modern world, or just want to feel part of something bigger, connecting with animals can make a big difference to how you feel.

-While getting a pet may feel like a natural step for some animal lovers, for others, this may not always be possible.
-But, luckily there are plenty of other ways that you can explore your connection to animals.
+While getting a pet might feel like a natural step for some animal lovers, for others, this isn’t always possible.
+Luckily, there are plenty of other ways you can explore your connection to animals.